Protein-Packed Stuffed Baked Apples are a deliciously easy dessert made with apples, yogurt, nuts and maple syrup.

 *This Protein-Packed Stuffed Baked Apples post is sponsored by Autumn Glory Apples.
 All opinions are my own.

 My family always gets excited about apple season.
 I try and always keep apples in the fridge for a quick grab-and-go snack.
-We definitely embrace the old “apple a day” rule in this house, not just because they’re healthy either.
-Apples make the perfect nutritious sweet snack or dessert.
+We embrace the old “apple a day” rule in this house, not just because they’re healthy either.
+Apples are delicious and make the perfect nutritious sweet snack or dessert.
 My daughter’s favorite dessert of all time is homemade apple pie.

 I love the Autumn Glory apples.
 In case you haven’t noticed, they are a pretty hot item on the grocery store shelves this year.
 Autumn Glory apples have a nice crisp texture and the perfect amount of sweetness with hints of caramel and cinnamon.
 You honestly don’t even need to dress these babies up , they are amazing all by themselves.